Pure extension of the theta divisor over the moduli space of abelian varieties: Log b-line bundles and log adelic line bundles

-In fact, the groupoid $\on{Ad-}\!\mathcal{P}\!\on{ic}(X,B)$ and group $\on{Ad-Pic}(X,B)$ only depend on the open part $U= X \setminus |B|$, and one may as well write $\on{Ad-}\!\mathcal{P}\!\on{ic}(U)$ and $\on{Ad-Pic}(X,B)$, respectively.
+In fact, the groupoid $\on{Ad-}\!\mathcal{P}\!\on{ic}(X,B)$ and group $\on{Ad-Pic}(X,B)$ only depend on the open part $U= X \setminus |B|$, and one may as well write $\on{Ad-}\!\mathcal{P}\!\on{ic}(U)$ and $\on{Ad-Pic}(U)$, respectively.

-We refer to the setting where $\Sigma$ is empty as the \emph{geometric case}.
-We refer to the setting where $R$ is the ring of integers in a number field and $\Sigma$ is the full set of embeddings $R \to \bb C$ as the \emph{global arithmetic case}.
-The setting where $R = \bb C$ and $\Sigma = \{\on{id}\}$ is referred to as the \emph{local arithmetic case}.
+We refer to the setting where $\Omega$ is empty as the \emph{geometric case}.
+We refer to the setting where $R$ is the ring of integers in a number field and $\Omega$ is the full set of embeddings $R \to \bb C$ as the \emph{global arithmetic case}.
+The setting where $R = \bb C$ and $\Omega = \{\on{id}\}$ is referred to as the \emph{local arithmetic case}.
+These will be the main cases of interest.